bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 * A category can be something as simple as `groceries`.
 * Your relationship to consider here is the relationship between `Expenses` and `Categories`
-* An example of a category object after it is saved to the databse:
+* An example of a category object after it is saved to the database:

 ```
 {